arthlimchiu/ChatApp-Clean-Java/README.md

 Libraries: RxJava 2, Dagger 2, Jetpack ViewModel, Cloud Firestore

+Note: Please your own google-services.json which you can get when you create a Firebase project.
+The google-services.json file found in this project will be removed in the future.

 ## Scope
 * 1 chat room only
 * No encryption for passwords as this is just a sample app.